 The votes of the Trustees on any action taken in a meeting required to be open to the public will be recorded in the minutes kept for that purpose.
 The minutes will be open to the public for review during all normal business hours and will be located in the executive division.
-Copies of the minutes will be posted on the PERA web site.
+Minutes from the current year and two years prior will be posted on PERA's web site.